1blckhrt/dotfiles/README.md

 - `./install.sh` installs all requirements for the CEG 2410 dotfiles assignment, must run as sudo.
 All subscripts are in "/sub-install-scripts"

-- `./i3_install.sh` installs the i3 window manager, various packages, and sets up a fully customized environment to work in.Must run as sudo.
+- `./i3_install.sh` installs the i3 window manager, various packages, and sets up a fully customized environment to work in.
+Must run as sudo.
 All subscripts are in `/sub-i3-install-scripts`

 ## **Notice**